ahmadalsajid/CrackTech/README.md

 ```commandline
 git clone https://github.com/ahmadalsajid/CrackTech.git
 ```

 Now, `cd` into the `CrackTech` directory and rename `sample.env` to `env`.
 Put your own credentials there, if you want to.
 Now, spin up the containers

 ```
 $ docker compose up
 ```

 After all the containers are up and running, execute the custom command to populate some data for testing.
-It might take ~10 minutes.
+It might take ~10 minutes or so.

 ```
 $ docker compose exec api python /app/manage.py create_data
 ```

 Once you are done, remove all the containers and associated objects by